algorandfoundation/algokit-fullstack-template/README.md

 ### Backend

-- Compilation of multiple `puya`, `tealscript`, `beaker` contracts to a predictable folder location and file layout where they can be deployed.
+- Compilation of multiple `python`, `tealscript`, `beaker` contracts to a predictable folder location and file layout where they can be deployed.
 - Deploy-time immutability and permanence control.
 - [Poetry](https://python-poetry.org/) for Python dependency management and virtual environment management.
 - Linting via [Ruff](https://github.com/charliermarsh/ruff) or [Flake8](https://flake8.pycqa.org/en/latest/).